ds5678/RandomizeInterloperRareSpawns/README.md

 3. If you haven't done so already, download the latest version of `AssetLoader.dll` from its [releases page](https://github.com/ds5678/AssetLoader/releases)
 4. If you haven't done so already, move `ModComponentAPI.dll`, `ModComponentMapper.dll`, and `AssetLoader.dll` into the Mods folder in your TLD install directory
 5. Run The Long Dark once.
 It should generate some subfolders in your mods folder.
-6. Download `RandomizeInterloperRareSpawns.zip` from the [releases page](https://github.com/ds5678/RandomizeInterloperRareSpawns/releases)
+6. Download `RandomizeInterloperRareSpawns.dll` and `RandomizeInterloperRareSpawns.zip` from the [releases page](https://github.com/ds5678/RandomizeInterloperRareSpawns/releases)
-7. Extract its contents.
-Doesn't matter where.
-8. Move `RandomizeInterloperRareSpawns.dll` into your mods folder.
+7. Move `RandomizeInterloperRareSpawns.dll` into your mods folder.
-9. Move `RandomizeInterloperRareSpawns_GearSpawns` into the `gear-spawns` folder within your mods folder.
+8. Move `RandomizeInterloperRareSpawns.zip` into the `ModComponentZips` folder within your mods folder.
+Do not extract it!